 How to proceed from the care to "take care"?
 The health anthropology seeks to make known the link between the concepts of health, environment and care, conjugating to the medico-biological requirements with numerous cultural stimuli that act before and during the illness.
 The acquisition of an "anthropological approach" allows you to put into due consideration the non-biological determinants of the disease.
 Wide publicity should be given to the study of individual variability.

 The course has as main objectives:

 - To make the student capable of dealing with the issues related to health, the environment (biotic and abiotic), the disease through an "anthropological perspective";

 - Become aware of the close relationship between the human being and the natural and social environment.

-- Be able to apply their knowledge and understanding and solving problems related to anthropology of health in all its extensions
+To be able to apply the knowledge gained and to understand and solve problems related to anthropology in all its extensions

-- Develop appropriate learning skills that enable them to continue to deepen autonomously the main themes of discipline, especially in the workplace in which they will operate.
+To develop adequate learning skills that enable them to continue to explore the main themes of the discipline independently, especially in the work contexts in which they will find themselves operating.

 All class schedules are posted on the EasyAcademy portal.

 The final exam aims to verify the ability to adequately frame and develop the topics, the possession of disciplinary terminology and the degree of in-depth study of the main issues.

 Multiple choice test items will be used for assessing student learning.

 Students with DSA certification ("specific learning disabilities"), disability or other special educational needs are advised to contact the teacher at the beginning of the course to agree on teaching and examination methods that, in compliance with the teaching objectives, take account of individual learning arrangements and provide appropriate compensatory tools.